Azure-Samples/Serverless-microservices-reference-architecture/documentation/introduction.md

 ### API Management

-There are many benefits to use an API manager.
-In the case the RideShare solution, there are really four major benefits:
+There are many benefits to using an API manager.
+In the case the Rideshare solution, there are really four major benefits:

 1. **Security**: the API manager layer verifies the incoming requests' [JWT](https://jwt.io/) token against the B2C Authority URL.
 This is accomplished via an inbound policy that intercepts each call: